Quick Start¶

 Data Persistence¶

-./_db— PostgreSQL data./_g— Grafana configuration and dashboards./n8n_data— n8n workflow definitions and credentials
+ghosts-postgres-data— PostgreSQL dataghosts-grafana-data— Grafana configuration and dashboardsghosts-n8n-data— n8n workflow definitions and credentials

 These persist across docker compose down / up cycles.
 To reset the database: